Deductive vs. ampliative. Repletive vs. attenuative. Induction & abduction, starkly defined thereby.

 Peirce for his own part focused on the deductiveness or ampliativeness of inference, not of ready-made judgments (he once said that a Kantian synthetic judgment is a “genuinely dyadic” judgment, see Collected Papers v.
 1 ¶ 475).
 Peirce argued that mathematics aims at theorematic deductions that require experimentation with diagrams, a.k.a. schemata, and that it concerns purely hypothetical objects.
 (So much for Kant’s synthetic a priori.)

 The following is from the first edition, 1889–91, CD volume 3, CD part 11 Ihleite – Juno, CD pages 3080–1.
-Peirce was in charge of the CD’s definition of inference.
+Peirce was in charge of the CD’s definition of inference, per the list of words compiled by the Peirce Edition Project’s former branch at the Université de Québec à Montréal (UQÁM).
 I recently typed the text out from the Internet Archive, so I’d suggest checking it against the Internet Archive version if you quote or copy from the resultant text below.
 Let me know if you find an error.

 2. Reasoning from effect to cause; reasoning from signs; conjecture from premises or criteria; hypothesis.